City-of-Helsinki/helsinki-design-system/packages/core/README.md

 ### Overriding styles

-Helsinki Design System uses CSS variables from the [hds-design-tokens](https://www.npmjs.com/package/hds-design-tokens) package to control coloring and layout.
-You can override these variables where needed.
+Helsinki Design System uses CSS variables from the [hds-design-tokens](https://www.npmjs.com/package/hds-design-tokens) package to control coloring, spacing and layout.
+You can override these variables if necessary, but it is not recommended.

 ## Development
 Read more [here](DEVELOPMENT.md).